blurrycontour/zuul-gerrit/doc/source/admin/drivers/gerrit.rst

       :default: true

-      When a branch is deleted, a ref-updated event is emitted with a newrev of all zeros specified.
-The ``ignore-deletes`` field is a boolean value that describes whether or not these newrevs trigger ref-updated events.
+      When a branch is deleted, a ref-updated event is emitted with a newer of all zeros specified.
+The ``ignore-deletes`` field is a boolean value that describes whether or not these newer trigger ref-updated events.

    .. attr:: approval